hmodavid/Comparative-Analysis-of-Free-and-Constrained-Q-Learning-Agents/README.md

-# Multi-Agent Q-Learning for Evolutionary Games
+# Comparative Analysis of Multi-Agent Q-Learning for Evolutionary Games

 A reinforcement learning framework for studying evolutionary behavior in multi-agent environments using Q-Learning and the Iterated Prisoner’s Dilemma.

-This project is based on the original Multiagent Q-Learning for Evolutionary Games project developed by Yuzuki Wang and Hongyu Wang, extending the framework with constrained agents, strategic rule sets, comparative analysis, and behavioral metrics.
+This project is based on the original Multiagent Q-Learning for Evolutionary Games project, extending the framework with constrained agents, strategic rule sets, comparative analysis, and behavioral metrics.

 ---